 Some of the most common questions that I receive as a New Jersey Divorce Attorney are related to alimony.

-Federal law changed tax related issues when it comes to alimony in NJ.
+Federal law changed tax related issues when it comes to alimony.

 As a result, I get a lot of questions about alimony.

 "Are there NJ Alimony guidelines like there are NJ child support guidelines?